 Entering Your Quilt

-MQG members can submit a quilt using the submission form on Community (the link will be available when fabric ships in February).
+MQG members can submit a quilt using the submission form on Community.
 We also encourage you to share your work on Instagram, Facebook and Twitter using the hashtag #mqgfabricchallenge — and you can also share photos in the MQG galleries and on Pinterest!

 If you have questions, please email email@example.com.